How to Filter Missing Data in Excel (4 Easy Methods)

 • COUNTIF(D5:D11,C5:C11)=0

-First, the COUNTIF function will count the number for each value of the range C5:C11 through the range D5:D11 and the output will return as an array.
-If any value gets equal to zero then it will return TRUE and if not then will return FALSE.
+Counts the number for each value in the range C5:C11 through the range D5:D11 and returns an array.
+If any value is equal to zero then it will return TRUE, and if not FALSE.

 • FILTER(C5:C11,COUNTIF(D5:D11,C5:C11)=0)